 60 years ago, Furchgott (et al JPETT 113:22, 1955) demonstrated the ability of photo energy to induce vasorelaxation.
 Furchgott,

 Photon, or near-infrared light therapy works at the cellular level in a phenomenon known as Photobiomodulation.
 Photons stimulate cytochrome-c oxidase, an enzyme associated with the third part of the electron transport chain inside the mitochondria.
 Cytochrome-c oxidase in turn causes increased levels of ATP synthase, an enzyme associated with the fourth part of the electron transport chain.
 ATP synthase synthesizes ATP production which has a cascade of beneficial effects at the cellular level.

 How Many Treatments Are Needed?

 This varies based on many factors, including chronicity of disease, strength of immune system, frequency of treatments, and much more.
 A series of 4 treatments is usually administered to evaluate effectiveness and determine the appropriate number of additional sessions.
-High resolution infrared images may be taken before and after the initial treatment to clearly detail blood circulation and the effect of Photon Therapy.
+High resolution infrared images may be taken before and after the initial treatment to clearly detail blood circulation and the effect of Firefly Photon Therapy.